Samuel Van Leer: American Revolutionary War

 Van Leer was commissioned captain of the Seventh Company, Fifth Battalion of the Chester County Militia on May 17, 1777.
 He fought with Anthony Wayne during the Battle of Paoli, the Battle of Brandywine and the Battle of Germantown.
 All of his brothers were military officers during the war.

 He was a commanding officer in the 4th Battalion 1780 under Lt.
 Col. John Bartholomew.
 He served as lieutenant of the Chester County Light Horse Volunteers from 1780 to 1781.

 Later life and death

 After his retirement from the military, Captain Samuel went on to grow his Iron business in Reading Furnace, formerly owned by his grandfather William Branson.
 He lived in the historical mansion on site with his wife Hannah.

 He inherited two plantations in East Nantmeal, Pennsylvania from his brother, Dr. Branson Van Leer, and died there in October, 1825.

 Family

-Van Leer and his family owned several historic properties including the Van Leer Cabin in Tredyffin Township, Pennsylvania and the Van Leer Pleasant Hill Plantation in West Nantmeal, Pennsylvania.
+Van Leer and his family owned several historic properties including the Van Leer Cabin in Tredyffin Township, Pennsylvania, the Mortonson–Van Leer Log Cabin, an Underground Railroad station in Swedesboro, New Jersey, and the Van Leer Pleasant Hill Plantation in West Nantmeal, Pennsylvania.
+Van Leer's also supported the free black community known as the Village of Lima.